mattiasholm/drinks/README.md

 # drinks
-A collection of drinks and cocktails by an amateur mixologist!
+A collection of drinks and cocktails by a hobby mixologist!

 All recipes can be found in the directory [recipes](/recipes).